NOTE: Due to the ongoing coronavirus outbreak, the government has made several announcements relating to temporary business rate reliefs.

 UK business rates are worked out by multiplying the rateable value of commercial premises by the business rates multiplier.

 For properties in England and Wales, the Valuation Office determines the rateable value used for business rates (equivalents exist in Scotland and Northern Ireland).
 New rateable values came into effect on 1 April 2017.
+The next revaluation is expected to come into effect on 1 April 2021.

 There are different UK business rates multipliers for England, Wales, Scotland and Northern Ireland.
 There is a supplement for premises in London with a rateable value of £70,000 or more, and a special multiplier for premises in the City of London.
 The multiplier tends to increase each year, thereby increasing the amount of business rates payable.